stbow/stbow.github.io/mahisti-clicker/notes.md

   - load() function that loads in the save data
   - refresh() that updates the webpage and the arrays for research
 - future
-	- update html and buy functions to display in altinlar instead of kurler
+	- revenue tracker - calculate average revenue per second
+	- auto launch expeditions?
+	- publish success rate for expeditions and time to complete
+	- could randomize the number of research points generated

 ## game structure